Our Programs & Events

 Christmas Open House

-On the first Sunday of December, an Open House is held at Clayson House Museum to invite guests to see the house’s Christmas decorations.
+Every year we open the Clayson House Museum to invite guests to see the house’s Christmas decorations.
 Each year we try to use a different decorating theme.

 Punch and cookies are served and holiday music is played.
 The museum is open from 1:00 to 4:00.
 Of course, you can visit the museum every Sunday through the New Year or come on Tuesdays from 9 a.m. to 4 p.m and Thursdays from 12 p.m. to 4 p.m. to see the holiday decorations, though treats are served only at the Open House.